mikewest/internetdrafts/first-party-cookies/draft.md

    is a **first-party request**.
 Otherwise, `request` is a **third-party request**.

-Note that we deal with the document's _location_ in step 2 above, not with its effective origin.
+Note that we deal with the document's _location_ in step 2 above, not with the document's origin.
 For example, a top-level document from `https://example.com` which has been sandboxed into a unique origin still creates a non-unique first-party context for subsequent requests.